robertofd1995/Aprendiendo-Python/chapter1.md

 Ejemplo :

-Original          MoverColumnar 1 a 3
+Original          Mover Columnar 1 a 3

 1 2 3                3 2 1